The Feminine Genius (Or why I watched Little Women 17 times in 2020)

 It’s a movie about truth, beauty, and goodness.
 It’s about women who aren’t afraid to lean into their feminine genius.
 Women who say yes to the callings and desires on their hearts.
 Women who experience the common struggle of being in the world but not of it.
 Women who love their family and will do anything for their sisters.

 If you haven’t seen Little Women, here’s my humble plea to watch it.
 Then watch it again.
-From experience, you can watch it a lot and not get tired of it 😉 We need more films like this, stories that celebrate the individuality of women without pitting them against each other.
+From personal experience, you can watch it many times and not get tired of it 😉 We need more films like this, stories that celebrate the individuality of women without pitting them against each other.
 Stories that embrace the need for community and friendship and family.
 Stories that let women captain their ships and pursue the longings of their hearts.
 It’s a masterpiece.
 What are you waiting for?

 More Like This